 “We strive to create a natural tie between the grapevine and its habitat, putting the vine in the condition to yield grapes that draw force from the living soil.”

 We have a total of eight vineyards within the Montepulciano region in eight different locations to ensure a diversified range of soils that can produce a Vino Nobile di Montepulciano that truly expresses the complexity of the Montepulciano terroir.More

-In April 2011, we formally applied for organic certification of the entire estate.
+In April 2011, we formally applied for organic certification of the entire Avignonesi estate.
 This started a mandatory 3-year certification period during which we must observe all the principles of organic viticulture.
-A recent purchase of new vineyards in Montepulciano means we will be granted full certification in 2015.
-However, we have decided to go one step further and apply a biodynamic approach to our vineyards.
-This holistic and regenerative farming system focuses on the health of the soil, the integration of local flora and fauna, and biodiversity.
+The acquisition of additional vineyards in Montepulciano in 2011 and 2012 means we will be granted full certification in 2016.